 - a) The Applicant must provide twenty (20) long-term and four (4) short-term bicycle parking spaces. - b) The long-term spaces must be in secured, well-lit parking areas, and the short-term spaces must be inverted-U racks (or approved equal) installed in a location convenient to the main entrance (weather protected preferred).
-The specific location(s) of the short-term bicycle rack(s) must be identified on the Certified Site Plan. - c) The Applicant must provide the following master planned pedestrian and bicycle facilities, the exact location, design and construction of which must comply with requirements set forth by the Montgomery County Department of Transportation, Division of Traffic Engineering and Operations, before right-of-way permit: - i.
-Darnestown Road Promenade: 60-foot-wide right-of-way with five-foot-wide sidewalks as shown on the Certified Site Plan. - ii.
-Darnestown Road: ten-foot-wide sidepath adjacent to the Darnestown Road Promenade.

-11. Fire and Rescue
+The specific location(s) of the short-term bicycle rack(s) must be identified on the Certified Site Plan. - c) The Applicant must provide the following master planned pedestrian and bicycle facilities, the exact location, design and construction of which must comply with requirements set forth by the Montgomery County Department of Transportation, Division of Traffic Engineering and Operations, and be subject to the requirements of SHA access permit, as applicable: - i.
+Darnestown Road Promenade: 60-foot-wide right-of-way with five-footwide sidewalks as shown on the Certified Site Plan. - ii.
+Darnestown Road: ten-foot-wide sidepath adjacent to the Darnestown Road Promenade. - 12.
+Fire and Rescue

-The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services (MCDPS), Fire Department Access and Water Supply Section in its letter dated September 10, 2021, and hereby incorporates them as conditions of approval.
+The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services (MCDPS), Fire Department Access and Water Supply Section in its letter of September 10, 2021 and hereby incorporates them as conditions of approval.
 The Applicant must comply with each of the recommendations as set forth in the letter, which MCDPS may amend if the amendments do not conflict with other conditions of Site Plan approval.